 - Adding fertilizer increases the risk of fertilizer burn.

-- The plant will only benefit from occasional extra boosts, which is why you shouldn’t add fertilizer too often.
+- The plant will only benefit from occasional extra boosts, so you shouldn’t add fertilizer too often.

 Check this article on Watering Echeveria Plants